PixelVisa/rejali_law/_posts/criminal/2015-02-17-dommestic-violence.md

 categories:	criminal-dv
 tags : [San Diego criminal defense lawyer, san diego domestic violence lawyer, san diego criminal defense attorney, san diego iranian criminal defense lawyer, san diego iranian criminal defense attorney, domestic violence California, California domestic violence law]
 ---
 In the past few years, domestic violence has received increased attention from the law enforcement officers in San Diego, California.
 The law enforcement officers take domestic abuse cases very seriously.
 Even if there is a lack of evidence with regards to the domestic abuse, local prosecutors are likely to pursue the cases.
-If you are facing charges in San Diego or its surrounding areas, then you should consider hiring a San Diego domestic violence attorney in order to help protect your rights.
+If you are facing charges in San Diego or its surrounding areas, then you should consider hiring a <a href="http://www.rejalilawfirm.com/omid.html">San Diego domestic violence attorney</a> in order to help protect your rights.

 The term “domestic violence” covers several different crimes.
 The following are the most common charges of “domestic abuse” or “domestic violence”: